-The best cooling mattresses for hot sleepers in 2024, as tested by us
+The best cooling mattresses for hot sleepers in 2025, tested by us

 (Image credit: Future)

 If you dread going to bed and waking up hot and sticky, you'll need one of the best cooling mattresses.
-These are specifically designed with airflow technology and cooling gels that draw heat away from your body, promising to help you towards a cooler, quality night of sleep.
+These are designed with maximum airflow, special structural technologies, and cooling gels so that they transfer heat away from your body, quicker and more effectively than anything else out there.
+They're what you need for a cooler, deeper night's sleep.

 The quick list